|The Digital Aggregates Corporation® is

 in research, information technology, and product development, in the public and private

-sectors, in engineering and management, and in academia, big science, industry, and defense.
+sectors, in engineering and management, and in academia, big science, industry, and defense and intelligence.
 I have used waterfall and

 processes, worked on tiny little projects and on huge teams, on closed and open source, and on leading edge new development and in multi-million line legacy code bases.
-I have worked throughout the software lifecycle, filed patents, published papers, and played a key role in shipping as many as six different successful commercial products, some for as many as six release cycles.
+I have worked throughout the software lifecycle, filed patents, published papers, and played a key role in shipping many different successful products, some for several release cycles.
 Find more information

 about Digital Aggregates on the metadata page.